To drive a hackney carriage or private hire vehicle you need to have a taxi driver's licence.

 If your application's not successful we'll email you to let you know the reason for our decision.

-A taxi driver's licence does not allow you to drive a minibus with more than eight seats; you need a Public Service Vehicle (PSV) licence for this.
+A taxi driver's licence does not allow you to drive a minibus with more than eight seats.
+To do this, you need a Public Service Vehicle (PSV) licence.

 You can apply for a PSV licence on the GOV.UK website.